Racial Justice Advocate. public speaker + writer.

 - Alica Forneret, Writer, Editor + Creative, Los Angeles, CA

-To eradicate anti-blackness + White supremacist patriarchy and heal all Black + Indigenous persons from racialized trauma.
+To eradicate anti-blackness + White supremacist heteropatriarchy and help POC around the globe, especially BIPOC, heal from racialized trauma.

 Through writing, speaking and workshops I offer spirit-centric tools + sacred spaces for womxn/femmes of colour (including mixed folx) to unapologetically defy racist patriarchy + heal our hearts, and White and White-passing womxn/femmes to commit to authentic anti-racism via soul-based social justice.